anma07/realtime-tictactoe/README.md

 # Real-Time Multiplayer Tic-Tac-Toe Platform

+This was made as part of CS6201 (Introduction to Software Systems) Course Project

 A full-stack multiplayer Tic-Tac-Toe platform featuring biometric authentication, real-time gameplay using WebSockets, polyglot persistence with MySQL and MongoDB, and Elo-based matchmaking.

 ## Features